 To remove an anchor, single click on the anchor you would like to remove (white dot).

 If you have stripped too many anchors, you can add additional anchors by clicking on the semi-opaque anchors, and dragging it.
 This will add an additional point.

 The crop will be saved after each edit.
 Once you're happy with your crop, you can click the

-crop button again to hide the markers and boundary.
+crop map area button again to hide the markers and boundary.

 The cropping edits you make on the 2D map will now reflect in the 3D model and Point Cloud!

 *3D crop is not reflected in Exports or Reports*

 My map edges seem to be cut off/cropped!If the edges of your Orthomosaic map seem to fall short of your flight area, please try to use the crop tool to expand your map boundary to include the missing areas!
 For assistance please contact Support@dronedeploy.com